 - A pair of chic comfortable walking shoes, dance shoes, and/or sandals for on shore and onboard activities

 - Two bikinis or bathing suits or a bikini and bathing suit.
-Over the ocean, items take longer to dry than in Interior Alaska or the Utah desert because of the higher humidity of the air.
+Over the ocean, items take longer to dry than in Interior Alaska or the Utah desert because of the high humidity.

 - Casual and fancy tops for exploring on land and dancing, respectively.

-- Cover-ups like a jacket, coat, as needed depending on the destination
+- Cover-ups like a jacket, coat depending on the destination

 - Sunscreen, beauty items, medicine, reading glasses